History Department (HIS)

 20th Century Civil Rights Movement

-This course explores the modern civil rights movement in the US and the struggle for African Americans and other marginalized groups to gain equal rights in voting, education, employment, housing, and other facets of life in the US.
-It begins with the MOWM and examines the seemingly completing philosophies of civil rights organizations such as CORE, SNCC, SCLC, BPP, AIM, SDS, NCAI, YLP, RG, NOW, NBFO, the Mattachine Society, the Daughters of Bilitis, STAR and other civil rights organizations, leaders, and local people in shaping their own destinies.
-It highlights and interrogates major national and local political struggles rooted in racial, gender, and sexual identities and their reciprocal relationships with international political and anti-colonial movements from 1941 to the present.
-It concludes with exploring the link between convict leasing, prison reform movements, political prisoners, and the prison industrial complex as the New Jim Crow.
+This course explores the modern civil rights movement in the U.S. and the struggle for African Americans and other marginalized groups to gain equal rights in voting, education, employment, housing, and other facets of life in the U.S. Students examine the role of a wide range of civil rights organizations with seemingly competing philosophies, leaders, and local people in shaping their own destinies.
+This course highlights and interrogates major national and local political struggles rooted in racial, gender, and sexual identities and their reciprocal relationships with international political and anti-colonial movements from 1941 to the present.
+The course concludes with exploring the link between convict leasing, prison reform movements, political prisoners, and the prison industrial complex as the New Jim Crow.
 Prerequisite: RGS 100 or EDS 206 or HIS 210.
 (Cross-listed with HIS/RGS; may only earn credit in one department.)
-Offered Spring.
+Offered Occasionally.

 HIS 413 Cr.3